Language and Page Formatting Options

 The data refresh feature enables you to specify an interval of time after which a data set (or data) is refreshed.
 The Refresh on stale data feature refreshes the cached data when the back-end data changes.

 Business Central provides caching mechanisms for storing data sets and performing data operations using in-memory data.
 Caching data reduces network traffic, remote system payload, and processing time.
 To avoid performance issues, configure the cache settings in Business Central.

 For any data lookup call that result in a data set, the caching technique will determine where the data lookup call is executed and where the resulting data set is stored.
 An example of a data lookup call would be all the mortgage applications whose locale parameter is set as "Urban".

-Decision Central data set functionality provides two cache levels:
+Business Central data set functionality provides two cache levels: